Joining the Freemasons

 ONLY Men Can Be Masons!

 Freemasonry as practised by the United Grand Lodge of England (UGLE) is a male only Fraternity.
-However, there are two other Grand Lodges which practise the same system but for women-only.
+However, there are two other Grand Lodges (OWF and HFAF) which practise the same system but for women-only (details on our links page).
 Although they are not strictly connected they do communicate on matters of mutual interest and you’ll find links to their websites on our Links page.

 Everything About Freemasonry is Secret!

 If you are interested in joining a Lodge, please contact the Webmaster, using the contact form, to register your interest.
-Please supply a bit about yourself including age, location and why you’re interested.
+Please supply a bit of info about yourself including age, location and why you’re interested.
 This is NOT a registration, it’s just a means for you to make contact and look deeper.
 You are NOT committing yourself to anything.
 You will not be placed onto any mailing lists or have your details passed on to other parties.
+However, we may invite you to an informal dinner that we hold each February (in Central London) where you’ll be able to meet some of our members and ask questions face to face.

-To join our particular Lodge we would prefer that you either live or work in London.
+To join our particular Lodge you must either live or work in London.